LARP: Learner-Agnostic Robust Data Prefiltering: Conclusion

 \section{Conclusion}

 In this work, we studied the problem of prefiltering public data with learner-agnostic guarantees.
-We presented a formal framework for the problem and highlighted differences to classic robust learning.
-We presented a specific instance of the framework that showcases the need for guarantees that depend on the learner set.
-We then proved upper bounds on the achievable maximum risk for the task of mean estimation for scalar Gaussian random variables.
-We also conducted an empirical analysis of the ``price of LARP'' on real-world tabular and image data in order to measure the effect of learner heterogeneity on downstream performance.
-Finally, we argued about the benefits of LARP for large datasets, from the perspective of saving on costs from repeated data prefiltering by individual dataset users.
+We presented a formal framework for the problem and contrasted it with classic robust learning.
+We used a mean estimation instance of the framework to argue that LARP guarantees should depend on the learner set.
+We proved upper bounds on the maximum risk in two theoretical setups.
+We also conducted an empirical analysis of the ``price of LARP'' on real-world tabular and image data.
+Finally, we argued for the benefits of LARP for large datasets, from the perspective of saving on costs from repeated data prefiltering by individual dataset users.

-\paragraph{Limitations and future work} We see our work as an initial step towards understanding how prefiltering datasets can provide reliability guarantees for inference and learning procedures applied on top of them.
-We consider generalizations of the results presented in \cref{sec:theory} to regression and classification tasks, as well as the design of provably optimal prefiltering procedures, to be an exciting direction for future work.